Revelation

 To my mind, therefore, Visions 1 and 2 in the chart above are not “in their order” – for they constitute one vision, not two.

-This being the case, we would be looking at seven visions instead of eight.
 For what it is worth, I must state that in a book that speaks of seven churches, seven spirits, seven golden lampstands, seven stars, seven seals, seven horns, seven eyes, seven angels, seven trumpets, seven thunders, seven heads, seven crowns, seven plagues, seven golden bowls, seven hills, seven kings, and eight of nothing, I would expect there to be seven natural divisions rather than eight - and this is especially the case if we bear in mind that "the number 7 indicates completeness."
 (AA585.3)

 [While the chart above does not include an eschatological culmination for the last vision, I suggest that this vision does include such a culmination which is found in Revelation 22:7 where Jesus states - "Behold I am coming quickly."]